Nicholas Owen (Jesuit): Life

 For many years, Owen worked in the service of the Jesuit priest Henry Garnet and was admitted into the Society of Jesus as a lay brother.
 He was arrested in 1594 and tortured at the Poultry Compter but revealed nothing.
 He was released after a wealthy Catholic family paid a fine on his behalf, the jailers believing that he was merely the insignificant friend of some priests.
-He resumed his work and is believed to have masterminded the famous escape of John Gerard from the Tower of London in 1597.
+He resumed his work and was involved in the famous escape of John Gerard from the Tower of London in 1597.

-In early 1606, Owen was arrested a final time at Hindlip Hall in Worcestershire, giving himself up voluntarily in the hope of distracting attention from his master Garnet, who was hiding nearby with another priest.
+In early 1606, Owen was arrested a final time at Hindlip Hall in Worcestershire, starved, with Ralph Ashley, out of one of his own hides after four days, the two having had nothing to eat but an apple.
 Realising just whom they had caught, and his value, Secretary of State Robert Cecil exulted: "It is incredible, how great was the joy caused by his arrest... knowing the great skill of Owen in constructing hiding places, and the innumerable quantity of dark holes which he had schemed for hiding priests all through England".